KENNEWICK, Wash. — Roxanne Trunnell moved up the steps on unsteady legs.

 She didn't stay down long.

-Roxie, 27, of Kennewick, soon was guiding Touch around the Finley arena.
+Roxie, 27, of Kennewick, soon was guiding Touche around the Finley arena.
 She looked comfortable, happy.

 Riding feels the same as it used to, she said.